JEP 455: Primitive types in Patterns, instanceof, and switch (Preview)

 Motivation

-There are a number of restrictions, mostly pertaining to primitive types, that impose friction in using pattern matching, instanceof, and switch.
-Eliminating these restrictions would make the Java language more uniform and expressive.
+Multiple restrictions pertaining to primitive types impose friction when using pattern matching, instanceof, and switch.
+Eliminating these restrictions would make the Java language more uniform and more expressive.

-The first restriction is that pattern matching for switch does not support primitive type patterns, i.e., type patterns that specify a primitive type.
+The first restriction is that pattern matching for switch (JEP 441) does not support primitive type patterns, i.e., type patterns that specify a primitive type.
 Only type patterns that specify a reference type are supported, such as case Integer i or case String s.
-(Since Java 21, record patterns are also supported in switch.)
+(Since Java 21, record patterns (JEP 440) are also supported for switch.)

-With support for primitive type patterns in switch, we could improve this switch expression:
+With support for primitive type patterns in switch, we could improve the switch expression

 switch (x.getStatus()) {